Mr-Fusion/BrickBreak/README.md

 __Sound Effects:__ Toggle sound playback off/on

 __Difficulty:__ "Normal" is the default gameplay.
 "Easy" starts each level with a slower ball, and takes longer to speed up.
 Power-ups are also preserved between rounds.
-"Freeplay" features the same ball speed properties as normal, but with unlimited lives.
+"Freeplay" features the same ball speed properties as Normal, but with unlimited lives.
 However, scoring in Freeplay is disabled.

 __Shuffle Levels:__ When enabled, the level layouts will be shuffled in a random order when the game is started.
 Levels will not repeat until 34 rounds are cleared.